 Buying a manufactured home includes a different process than purchasing traditional real estate.
 The exact method will vary by state, so contact the Manufactured Housing Association for information on regulations, permits and the process of buying a manufactured home in your state.

-Here are six steps to buy and finance a manufactured home.
+Here are six steps for how to buy a manufactured home and land.

 1. Decide on the location for your manufactured home

-Before buying a manufactured home, decide whether you’ll place it on private land or in a manufactured home community.
-If you’re purchasing land or placing the manufactured home on property you already own, study the zoning laws, and any other guidelines you’ll need to follow.
-If you plan to lease land in a manufactured home community, get information about what size home it can accommodate and other rules.
+If you’re purchasing land or placing the manufactured home on property you already own, study the zoning laws and any other guidelines you’ll need to follow.

 2. Search for a manufactured home